-The pro forma financial information also reflects the pending acquisitions of yesmail, uBid, and Tallan, for consideration approximately valued at \$671 million, \$380 million, and \$921.4 million, respectively.
-Since the acquisitions have not yet been completed, the actual consideration for the acquisitions of yesmail, uBid and Tallan can not yet be determined.
+The pro forma financial information also reflects the acquisition of yesmail and the pending acquisitions of uBid and Tallan, for consideration approximately valued at \$671 million, \$380 million and \$921.4 million, respectively.
+The acquisition of yesmail was completed on March 10, 2000.
+Since the acquisition accounting for yesmail has not yet been completed, the actual consideration for the acquisition of yesmail has not yet been determined.
+Since the acquisitions of uBid and Tallan have not yet been completed, the actual consideration for the acquisitions of uBid and Tallan cannot yet be determined.

 For the purpose of the pro forma financial information, the number of shares of CMGI common stock assumed issued in the acquisition of yesmail is approximately 5.1 million.
 This amount is based on the number of shares of yesmail common stock outstanding as of December 14, 1999, the date the parties entered into the merger agreement.
-Similarly, the estimated value of the options and warrants to purchase CMGI common stock to be issued in the acquisition of yesmail is based on the outstanding options and warrants to purchase yesmail common stock as of December 14, 1999.
-The actual number of CMGI common shares, stock options and warrants to be issued will be based on the actual outstanding yesmail common shares, warrants and stock options as of the completion of the merger.
+Similarly, the estimated value of the options and warrants to purchase CMGI common stock to be issued in the acquisition of yesmail is based on the outstanding options and warrants to purchase on the outstanding options and warrants to purchase yesmail common stock as of December 14, 1999.
+The final purchase price will be based on the actual outstanding yesmail common shares, stock options and warrants as of March 10, 2000.